Azure/azure-openapi-validator/CONTRIBUTING.md

 - You should expect exactly the same command, with one difference: for staging, the `<version-tag>` is always going to be `beta`.

-# How to run LintDiff locally from sources
+# How to run LintDiff locally from source

-To run LintDiff locally from sources, you should follow the guidance given in `How to locally reproduce a LintDiff failure occurring on a PR` but with one major difference: instead of passing as `--use=` the value of `@microsoft.azure/openapi-validator@<version-tag>`, you will point to your local LintDiff installation.
+To run LintDiff locally from source, you should follow the guidance given in `How to locally reproduce a LintDiff failure occurring on a PR` but with one major difference: instead of passing as `--use=` the value of `@microsoft.azure/openapi-validator@<version-tag>`, you will point to your local LintDiff installation.